Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

 We start with pixel photometric loss and its variations.
-Mallick et al. \cite{mallick2020learning} use pixel formulation of photometric loss between reference and source views to enforce geometric consistency in adaptive learning approach for self-supervised MVS pipeline.
+Mallick et al. \cite{mallick2020learning} use pixel formulation of photometric loss, Eq. \ref{eq:pixel-photometric}, between reference and source views to enforce geometric consistency in a self-supervised MVS method.
 Zhao et al. \cite{zhao2022robust} use a similar formulation of pixel photometric loss in self-supervised monocular depth estimation problem to promote cross-view geometric consistency.
-Xu et al. \cite{xu2022semi} use a slightly different formulation of pixel photometric loss based on the condition that a pixel in one view finds a valid pixel in another view for semi-supervised MVS pipeline.
-The following equation represents this formulation
+Xu et al. \cite{xu2022semi} use a slightly different formulation of pixel photometric loss based on the condition that a pixel in one view finds a valid pixel in another view for semi-supervised MVS method.